Android User Guide

 On this page, we provide a brief overview on how to make the right choice: Depending on whether you are looking mainly for mailing, surfing, phoning or chatting, whether you rather play with your Android phone, read, watch movies or want to take photos.

-First of all: Google's newest Android version 8.0 Oreo runs so far only on the minority of devices.
-However, the second most current version of Android 7.0 Nougat is already on the market for some time and therefore runs very stable and with the majority of available applications.
-You can confidently get a device with Android 7.0 or even Android 6.0 Marshmallow.
-Most devices with the latest Android OS will be available in the second or third quarter (2018) at the earliest.
-Many manufacturers will certainly offer a free OTA (over-the-air) upgrade to Android 8.0 again.
+First of all: Google's latest Android version 9 Pie runs so far only on the minority of devices.
+However, the second most current version of Android 8 Oreo is already on the market for some time and therefore runs very stable and with the majority of available applications.
+You can confidently get a device with Android 8.0 or even Android 7.0 Nougat.
+Most devices with the latest Android OS will be available in the second or third quarter (2019) at the earliest.
+Many manufacturers will certainly offer a free OTA (over-the-air) upgrade to Android 9.0 again.

 Although every Android phone with a current version of Android contains everything necessary for surfing and mailing, devices of the middle and upper class are very good – and are already available in our shop starting from 120 euros:

 On an Android phone with eight-core processor (Octa Core) web pages obviously render noticeably faster and zoom more fluently.
 Additionally, the latest 64-bit CPUs (instead of 32-bit) are now on the market.
 These have a higher operating speed and are also more energy-efficient.
-Naturally, more information is also available on large displays, which is the most noticeable on our 5.0”, 5.5” or even models with more than 6.4" screen diagonals, such as the Xiaomi Mi Max 2, Uhans Max 2 or Vivo X20 Plus Android phone – these, however, hardly fit in trouser pockets.
+Naturally, more information is also available on large displays, which is the most noticeable on our 5.8 inch, 6.2 inch or even models with more than 7.2 inch screen diagonals, such as the Xiaomi Mi Max 3, Huawei Honor 8X Max or Honor Note 10 Android phone – these, however, hardly fit in trouser pockets.
 Luckily, any device with HD resolution (1280x720 pixels), whether as a phablet or a device of 4.7 inches or smaller, which comes in a more manageable format, offer good resolutions.
-Furthermore, smartphones with an 18:9 and 19:9 aspect ratio or even borderless display, such as the Xiaomi Mi MIX 2s, with a screen size of 6-inches are now very compact and popular.
-The handier models are of course those including and under 5.2 inches.
+Furthermore, smartphones with an 18:9 and 19:9 aspect ratio or even borderless display, such as the Xiaomi Mi MIX 3, with a screen size of 6 inches are now very compact and popular.
+The handier models are of course those including and under 6.0 inches.
 In addition, there are also many outdoor phones or even devices for seniors available.
 We have many different models with different screen diagonals, CPUs, RAM and ROM in our online shop, so you can easily choose your favorite model.

 For mailing, video calling and chatting, of course, larger screens are advantageous because they make the keys much more accurate.
 However, if this is the only motivation for a bigger screen, then it is best to make use of the several apps that offer you some help with the typing on smaller displays.